dagurval/electrum-cash-protocol/protocol-methods.rst

 **Signature**

   .. function:: blockchain.address.get_balance(address)
-  .. deprecated:: 1.2 removed in version 1.3, re-added in version 1.4.3
+  .. versionadded:: 1.4.3

   * *address*

-    The address as a Cash Address (with or without prefix) or a Base58 string.
+    The address as a Cash Address (with or without prefix) or as a Legacy (base58) string.

 **Result**